westpark/wallball/docs/index.rst

 change things around and when the game is complete you can make other changes to make the game harder or more interesting.

+The aim *isn't* for you to end up with a computer game!
+If that's all you want, you can go home and find a thousand games better than this one.
+The aim is for you to make simple game which you can then make your own.
+No-one else's game will have the particular ideas which your's has.
+Make it yours.

 ..  toctree::
     :maxdepth: 2
     :glob: